ScalesCSS/scalescss/packages/patterns-buttons/README.md

 To give all Scales classes a namespace, you will need to set this variable in a file that is imported before any scales files.
 For example:

 ```
-@import _settings.scss; // $scales-namespace is set in this file
+@import your-project/settings; // $scales-namespace is set in this file
-@import _scales-base.scss; // Imports the Scales library
+@import your-project/scales-base; // Imports the Scales library
-@import _project.scss // The rest of your project imports
+@import your-project/project // The rest of your project imports
 ```
 ## Extending

 The button pattern simply provides a base for buttons.
 In your project or theme, you can easily extend the button pattern for your own purposes.
 For example:

 ```
-@import scalescss/pattern-buttons/_buttons.scss
+@import scalescss/pattern-buttons/buttons

 //
 // Primary buttons